-Unlike mainstream programs, programs designed specifically for Aboriginal children play a key role in supporting children to develop their cultural identity
+Unlike mainstream programs, programs designed specifically for Indigenous children play a key role in supporting children to develop their cultural identity

 – an important aspect of social well-being.
 They encourage learning about culture and language and work to instil a sense of pride and belonging.
 Mainstream programs too, however, with a little work, produce the same positive results.

-Here are a few ideas for how child care practitioners and families can, together and separately, encourage strong cultural identity in Aboriginal children, whether they are participating in an Aboriginal or mainstream child care program.
+Here are a few ideas for how child care practitioners and families can, together and separately, encourage strong cultural identity in Indigenous children, whether they are participating in an Indigenous or mainstream child care program.

 Ideas for both families and child care practitioners

-- Compile a range of print materials in your children’s traditional language, including signs and pictures as well as books and magazines.
+- Compile a range of digital and printed materials in your children’s traditional language, including signs and pictures as well as books and magazines.

-- Look for audiotapes or CDs with songs in your children’s traditional language and play them regularly– singing along is a great way to reinforce language skills.
+- Look for music in your children’s traditional language and play them regularly– singing along is a great way to reinforce language skills.

 - Encourage your children to speak and write their name in their traditional language – for example, by asking them to tell a story or sign a birthday card to a family member.

 - Invite local Elders to get involved with your child care program or family, by telling stories, teaching language, cooking a traditional meal or demonstrating traditional hunting, trapping or fishing methods.

 - Incorporate Indigenous stories into story-time and traditional arts and crafts – such as drumming, dancing, throat singing, blanket tossing, string games or beading – into play-time.